elves/elvish/website/learn/effective-elvish.md

 exactly how you would describe the algorithm in spoken English -- or for that matter, any spoken language!

-Both versions work, because commands like `each` and `joins` that work with multiple inputs can take their inputs in two ways: they can take the inputs as one list argument, like in the first version; or from the pipeline, like the second version.
+Both versions work, because commands like `each` and `str:join` that work with multiple inputs can take their inputs in two ways: they can take the inputs as one list argument, like in the first version; or from the pipeline, like the second version.
 Whenever possible, you should prefer the input-from-pipeline